-Gunerkar and Kuppan, (2013) studied on the application of two different vegetable based cutting fluids (VBCF) rapeseed oil and sunflower oil for the formation of emulsion as nonconventional lubricant.
+Gunerkar and Kuppan, (2013) [1]studied on the application of two different vegetable based cutting fluids (VBCF) rapeseed oil and sunflower oil for the formation of emulsion as nonconventional lubricant.
 Cutting fluid, cutting velocity, feed rate, feed rate and depth of cut were considered as machining parameter.
-Machining with conventional and nonconventional lubricant in wet condition has been carried out upon SS16L work piece with carbide cutting inserts tool, to evaluate surface roughness, cutting force and tool life.
-The result shows that nonconventional lubricant performs better conventional than lubricant.
-A study on the application vegetable oil as alternative cutting fluid while performing turning operation on a lathe machine using single point cutting tool of H.S.S.
-Result on tool life and tool compared against wear were other conventional coolant such as (10% Boric acid + SAE-40 Base Oil).
-Result shows that the vegetable oil easily removed heat produced during the operation and give proper lubrication, thus reducing friction and wear, hence improving the tool life and surface finish [1].
+Cutting opration with the help of conventional and nonconventional cutting fluids in wet condition has been done with carbide cutting inserts tool, to investigate surface roughness and tool life.
+The result shows that nonconventional cutting fluid gives best result than conventional cutting fluid.

+Saleem et al., (2013) [2]did a study on the application vegetable oil as alternative cutting fluid while performing turning operation on a lathe machine using single point cutting tool of H.S.S.
+Result on tool life and tool wear were compared against other conventional coolant such as (10% Boric acid + SAE-40 Base Oil).
+Result shows that the vegetable oil based cutting fluid provides better surface finish and tool life.

-Elmunafi et al. (2015) used a technique minimal quantity lubrication called (MQL), which sprays small amount of cutting fluid (in the range of approximately 10-100 ml/h) to the cutting zone area with the aid of compressed air the advantages of both dry cutting and flood cooling are merged using MQL.
+Elmunafi et al., (2015) [3]used a technique called minimal quantity lubrication (MQL), which sprays small amount of cutting fluid (in range the of approximately 10 - 100 ml/h) to the cutting zone area with the aid of compressed air the advantages of both dry cutting and flood cooling are merged using MQL.
 Castor oil was used as the cutting fluid and the work piece is hardened stainless steel, hardness 48 HRC.
 Results obtained were then compared with dry cutting and a significant improvement was found.
 Work piece material was hardened stainless steel and coated carbide cutting inserts as cutting tools.
-A longer tool life was recorded as compared to dry turning, Surface roughness and cutting forces were also enhanced [2].
+A longer tool life was recorded a compared to dry turning, Surface roughness and cutting forces were also enhanced